paavopere/palabras/README.md

 pytest --cov --cov-report=term-missing
 ```

 All tests should pass and coverage should be 100%.
-If not, I apologize for my failure.